 Claiming the Lifetime Learning credit

-The Lifetime Learning credit can reduce your tax liability by up to $2,000 for the cost of enrollment in a post-secondary school.
+The Lifetime Learning credit can reduce your tax liability by up to $2,000 per tax return for the cost of enrollment in a post-secondary school.
 The expense of books and other supplies are not covered by this credit unless the school requires it as a condition of enrollment and you pay the school directly for these items.

 Calculating your MAGI